lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 marie@login$ beegfs-ctl --setpattern --chunksize=1m --numtargets=16 /beegfs/global0/my-workspace/ --mount=/beegfs/global0
 ```

-This will set the stripe pattern for `/beegfs/global0/path/to/mydir/` to a chunksize of 1 MiB
+This will set the stripe pattern for `/beegfs/global0/path/to/mydir/` to a chunk size of 1 MiB
 distributed over 16 storage targets.

 Find files located on certain server or targets.
 The following command searches all files that are